Discontinuance Application Of CenturyLink

 In accordance with section 63.71(c) of the Commission’s rules, CenturyLink’s application will be

 Commission notifies CenturyLink that the grant will not be automatically effective.
-In its application,
+In the application,

-discontinue offering NetPoint for new circuits in the Service Areas on November 1, 2013, or as soon
+VoIP service to new customers in the Service Areas on August 30, 2014, or as soon thereafter as the

-63.71(c) and the terms of CenturyLink's application, absent further Commission action, CenturyLink may
+of the application, absent further Commission action, CenturyLink Communications may discontinue

-discontinue NetPoint in the Service Areas on or after
+offering regional Hosted VoIP service to new customers in the Service Areas on or after August 30,

-CenturyLink's filed representations.
-The Commission normally will authorize proposed discontinuances
+2014, in accordance with CenturyLink’s filed representations.
+The Commission normally will authorize

 Comments objecting to this application must be filed with the Commission on or before